mvdh7/PyCO2SYS/README.md

 ## Basic use

-The API has been kept as close to the MATLAB version as possible, although the first output is now a dict for convenience.
+The default API has been kept as close to the MATLAB version as possible, although the first output is now a dict for convenience.
 If you want the MATLAB-like experience, recommended usage is therefore:

 ```python
 from PyCO2SYS import CO2SYS